TGAC/grassroots-build-tools/readme.md

 If you have iRODS installed and you wish to the Grassroots iRODS functionality such as the search service, *etc., then this can be configured here too.

 The variables are:
- * **IRODS_ENABLED**: Set this to 0 to disbale the iRODS support and 1 to enable it.
+ * **IRODS_ENABLED**: Set this to 0 to disable the iRODS support and 1 to enable it.
 For example, to enable the iRODS functionality within Grassroots:

   ```export IRODS_ENABLED := 1```